 Revamping your business’ site may seem simple.
 However, the redesign of a project can be a difficult task.
 There are often multiple factors that need to be considered.
-Besides that, the entire team involved in the revamp has opinions on what will lead to success.
+Besides that, the entire team involved in UI UX design firms in the revamp has opinions on what will lead to success.
 There is also the fact that internal pressure might force you to get started before you have fully achieved your goals.
 Here are five crucial questions that we at Sketch Corp Branding Agency believe you should ask yourself before you decide to begin the redesign process.

 1. Why are you redesigning the site?